Wagon: Industrial and commercial wagons

-Delivery wagon
+Vans and delivery wagons

+A van is a general term for large boxlike wagons, high-sided, usually with a top, and used for deliveries.
+Doors are usually in the rear and occasionally in the side, and the driving seat is mounted low.
+One type is the Pantechnicon van, a heavy furniture moving van with a low floor and ramps, originally used by London company The Pantechnicon.

 A delivery wagon was used to deliver merchandise such as milk, bread, produce, meat and ice to residential and commercial customers, predominantly in urban settings.
 The concept of express wagons and paneled delivery vans developed in the 19th century.
 By the end of the 19th century, delivery wagons were often finely painted, lettered and varnished, serving as image-builders and rolling advertisements.
 Special forms of delivery wagons include an ice wagon and a milk wagon.

 Tank wagons carried liquid cargo.
 Water wagons made deliveries to areas lacking piped water and for military camp use.
 In the early 1900s, the American street flusher used a gas-powered pump to clean city streets of litter or mud, and to wet down dust in dry seasons.
 Liquid manure wagons were low tank vehicles for spreading manure on fields in the 1860s–1900s.
 Oil wagons operated from the 1880s to 1920s and held up to 500 gallons of oil or spirits.

 In the city center of Schwäbisch Gmünd, Germany, since 1992 the city's plants have been irrigated using a horse-drawn wagon with a water tank.